jellyfin/jellyfin/README.md

 This repository is a hard fork of Emby 3.4.1.18 which unlocks Premium status by default and includes a buildable source repository for Debian and other package types.

+## Rationale from JustAMan
+I want to have a fresh enough build based on NetCore (not on a Mono which is being deprecated) with unlocked features.
+It's dangerous here, so I'm taking the power of GPL with me and work of other mighty Github users to make this happen.

+---
+Now the readme of previous fork follows.

 ## Rationale

 I will start by saying I am only an Emby user and a professional sysadmin who lightly dabbles in Python.
 This is the story of why I'm forking Emby completely and forming a separate project.